AqwamCreates/DataPredict-Neural/docs/API/Cores/BaseFunctionBlock.md

 ```

-BaseFunctionBlock:differentiate(initialFirstDerivativeTensor: tensor, transformedTensor: tensor, inputTensor: tensor): tensor
+BaseFunctionBlock:differentiate(initialPartialFirstDerivativeTensor: tensor, transformedTensor: tensor, inputTensor: tensor): tensor

 ```

 #### Parameters:

-* initialFirstDerivativeTensor: The tensor to multiply with the first derivative tensor calculated by the function block.
+* initialPartialFirstDerivativeTensor: The tensor to multiply with the other partial first derivative tensor calculated by the function block.
 If not given, it will use a tensor containing values of 1.

 * transformedTensor: The tensor that is transformed by the function block.
 If not given, it will used stored transformed tensor or calculate a new transformed tensor.

 * inputTensor: The tensor to be transformed by the function block.
 If not given, it will used stored input tensor.

-#### Returns:

-* firstDerivativeTensor: The tensor that is transformed by the function block using first derivative function.

 ### addNextBaseFunctionBlock()